Jul 17, 2025

 Registration at UA Little Rock

 The Office of Records and Registration acts as a registration resource for students and the campus community.
-The office provides several online services to students through their BOSS accounts, including:
+The office provides several online services to students through their Workday Student accounts, including:

 • Registration (Sign up for classes)